-In contrast, the Recreation Center, built with student funds in 1993, was fully renovated and expanded in 2012 and accommodates the most up-to-date facilities and equipment for working out, an indoor track, an Olympic size recreational swimming pool and large leisure pool.
-Poly Canyon Village has a small multi-purpose indoor facility and recreational pool that is open to all students, not just residents (although encouraging use by others has been challenging).
+The Recreation Center, built with student funds in 1993, was fully renovated and expanded in 2012 and accommodates the most up-to-date facilities and equipment for working out, an indoor track, an Olympic size recreational swimming pool and large leisure pool.
+Poly Canyon Village has a small multi-purpose indoor facility and recreational pool that is open to residents.

 The Master Plan retains some of these facilities, particularly those that are new or designated for renovation or expansion - Recreation Center, Mott Athletics Center, Alex G. Spanos Stadium and the softball and baseball fields.
-In addition, the Master Plan shows a site for a sports and events arena that could accommodate athletic events including tournaments, as well as concerts and other indoor events that draw large audiences.
-While the Recreation Center is recent and very popular, increasing the number of on-campus residents will require additional recreational outlets.
-Creekside Village is proposed to house a recreation center for students, faculty and staff that could be a satellite facility to the existing Recreation Center.
+While the Recreation Center is very popular, increasing the number of on-campus residents will require additional recreational outlets.
+Creekside Village is proposed to house a recreation facility for students, faculty and staff that could be a satellite facility to the existing Recreation Center and provide additional recreational opportunities not currently available.